 Description

-These vibrant Chipotle Chicken Burrito Bowls work well for meal prep or a nutritious dinner bursting with fresh veggies.
+This vibrant Chipotle Chicken Burrito Bowl recipe work well for meal prep or a nutritious dinner bursting with fresh veggies.
 Feel free to change up the veggies or add your own favorites!

 Ingredients